 The downsides to Foxit eSign center around its hard transaction limits and regulatory compliance.

-If how your provider handles sensitive information is important to your documents, this lack of compliance on lower plans may factor in your purchasing decisions.
+If how your provider handles sensitive information is important to your documents, this lack of compliance on lower plans may factor into your purchasing decisions.

 Additionally, all Foxit plans have a hard transaction limit.

-The eSign plan caps document sends at 250/year while the eSign Pro plan offers a 500/year transaction limit.
+The eSign Essentials plan caps document sends at 250/year while the eSign Business plan offers a 500/year transaction limit.

 These are hard caps, meaning that the software will simply stop working when the transaction limit is reached.